MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The sorted source ranges referenced must be valid; all pointers must be dereferenceable and within each sequence the last position must be reachable from the first by incrementation.

-The destination range should not overlap either of the source ranges and should be large enough to contain the destination range.
+The destination range shouldn't overlap either of the source ranges and should be large enough to contain the destination range.

 The sorted source ranges must each be arranged as a precondition to the application of the merge algorithm in accordance with the same ordering as is to be used by the algorithm to sort the combined ranges.

 The operation is stable as the relative order of elements within each range is preserved in the destination range.
-The source ranges are not modified by the algorithm.
+The source ranges aren't modified by the algorithm.

-The value types of the input iterators need be less-than comparable to be ordered, so that, given two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
-This results in an ordering between the nonequivalent elements.
+The value types of the input iterators must be less-than comparable to be ordered.
+That is, given two elements, you can determine either that one is less than the other, or that they're equivalent.
+(Here, equivalent means that neither is less than the other.)
+This comparison results in an ordering between the nonequivalent elements.
 When there are equivalent elements in both source ranges, the elements in the first range precede the elements from the second source range in the destination range.
 If the source ranges contain duplicates of an element, then the destination range will contain the maximum number of those elements that occur in both source ranges.

 The complexity of the algorithm is linear with at most `2 * ((last1 - first1) + (last2 - first2)) - 1` comparisons for nonempty source ranges.